England

 Baldovinetti’s famous Portrait of a Lady, displayed at the National Art Gallery

-From the rock-hewn churches of Lalibela to the beautiful Blue Mosque in Istanbul, in my years of travel, I’ve noticed that faith has inspired many of humanity’s most marvellous creations.
-And so it was for the religious paintings in the National Art Gallery, which displayed an extraordinary level of intricacy in every single blade of grass, painted earring, or patterned handkerchief.
-To think such fine colours and brush work were produced centuries ago with inferior materials and candlelight — I wouldn’t be surprised if most of these paintings took a decade or more to complete.
-I wouldn’t spend a whole day at the gallery, but advise allocating at least two to three hours for a tour.
-Admission to the National Art Gallery is free.
+From the rock-hewn churches of Lalibela to the beautiful Blue Mosque in Istanbul, faith has inspired many of humanity’s most marvellous creations.
+And so it was for the Christian paintings in the National Art Gallery, which displayed an extraordinary level of intricacy in every single blade of grass, painted earring or patterned handkerchief.
+To think such fine colours and brush work were produced centuries ago with bone, horse hair and candlelight — I wouldn’t be surprised if most of these paintings took a decade or more to complete.
+Allocate at least two to three hours for the gallery, admission to which is free.

 Day Two: The wealth of an empire

-Still tired and groggy from jet lag, we hemmed and hawed over taking one of those iconic red doubledecker tour buses for our second day in London.
-The idea of walking wasn’t particularly appealing, but neither was the £20 to £60-price tag of a guided excursion.
-Cheapness won out in the end, and London is an extremely walkable city anyway, with directions plastered just about everywhere.
+Still groggy from jet lag, we hemmed and hawed over taking one of those iconic red doubledecker tour buses for our second day in London.
+The idea of adding 30,000 paces to the step counter wasn’t particularly appealing, but neither was the £20 to £60-price tag of an excursion.
+Frugality won the day.

 CHANGING OF THE GUARD

 We caught the famous Changing of the Guard at Horse Guards Parade at 11 a.m.
-This ceremony may be less crowded than the one at Buckingham Palace, but I’d still show up early if you want anything more than pictures of the back of someone’s head.
-The Changing of the Guard is a symbolic ritual indeed; elite soldiers have guarded the English royals for more than 500 years.
-Unfortunately, the exchange itself was not particularly spectacular, and after about 20 minutes, I was left thinking, ‘That was it?’
-Unless you’re bent on trying to make one of the stoic bearskin-hatted officers crack a smile, this is an attraction you might want to skip if you’re tight on time.
+It’s less crowded than the ceremony at Buckingham Palace, but I’d still show up early if you want anything more than pictures of the back of someone’s head.
+The Changing of the Guard is a symbolic ritual indeed; elite soldiers have guarded the royals for more than 500 years.
+Unfortunately, the exchange is not particularly spectacular and unless you’re bent on trying to make one of the stoic bearskin-hatted officers crack a smile, this is an attraction you might want to skip if you’re tight on time.

 While you’re at the Horse Guards Parade however, stop by 10 Downing Street, the residence of the British prime minister, located only a few metres south of the ceremony.
 If you’re lucky, like we were, you may catch a glimpse of the prime minister (at the time of writing, David Cameron) in his motorcade as he starts the day’s work.